New Deal: Claims of fascism

 Worldwide, the Great Depression had the most profound impact in Germany and the United States.
 In both countries the pressure to reform and the perception of the economic crisis were strikingly similar.
 When Hitler came to power he was faced with exactly the same task that faced Roosevelt, overcoming mass unemployment and the global Depression.
-The political responses to the crises were essentially different: while American democracy remained strong, Germany replaced democracy with fascism, a Nazi dictatorship.
+The political responses to the crises were essentially different: while American democracy remained strong, Germany replaced democracy with fascism and a Nazi dictatorship.

 The initial perception of the New Deal was mixed.
 On the one hand, the eyes of the world were upon the United States because many American and European democrats saw in Roosevelt's reform program a positive counterweight to the seductive powers of the two great alternative systems, communism and fascism.
 As the historian Isaiah Berlin wrote in 1955: "The only light in the darkness was the administration of Mr. Roosevelt and the New Deal in the United States".

 By contrast, enemies of the New Deal sometimes called it "fascist", but they meant very different things.
 Communists denounced the New Deal in 1933 and 1934 as fascist in the sense that it was under the control of big business.
 They dropped that line of thought when Stalin switched to the "Popular Front" plan of cooperation with progressives.

 In 1934, Roosevelt defended himself against those critics in a "fireside chat": [Some] will try to give you new and strange names for what we are doing.
 Sometimes they will call it 'Fascism', sometimes 'Communism', sometimes 'Regimentation', sometimes 'Socialism'.
 But, in so doing, they are trying to make very complex and theoretical something that is really very simple and very practical....
 Plausible self-seekers and theoretical die-hards will tell you of the loss of individual liberty.
 Answer this question out of the facts of your own life.
 Have you lost any of your rights or liberty or constitutional freedom of action and choice?